AWS-BugBust-01/guava/README.md

 is widely used on most Java projects within Google, and widely used by many other companies as well.

-Guava comes in two flavors.
+Guava comes in two flavors.f

 *   The JRE flavor requires JDK 1.8 or higher.
 *   If you need support for JDK 1.7 or Android, use the Android flavor.
 You can